deton57/oke-labs/oke-rancher/vm.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-vcn.PNG)

-Click on Create VCN button.
+Click on Create VCN button,

-1. Enter the name: "oke-rancher-lab"
+and enter the following values:

-2. Choose your compartment name.
+1. Name: "oke-rancher-lab"
-3. CIDR BLOCK - you can choose every private subnet you with.
+2. Compartment name: select your compartment name
-example: "10.0.0.0/16"
+3. CIDR BLOCK: you can select any private subnet you use.
+For example: "10.0.0.0/16"
-* Make sure it's not overlapping with other subnets you have
+•	Comment: Make sure it's not overlapping with other subnets you have
-4. Click on Create VCN button on the bottom.
+4. Click on Create VCN button on the bottom

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-vcn2.PNG)